CurveDocs/curve-docs/docs/curve_dao/FeeCollection&Distribution/burner.md

   UnderlyingBurner{UnderlyingBurner} --> |convert to 3crv| FeeDistributor[FeeDistributor]
 ```

+!!!tip
     Efficiency within the intermediate conversions is the reason it is important to run the burn process in a specific order.
 If you burn sBTC prior to burning HBTC, you will have to burn sBTC a second time!

 There are multiple burner contracts, each of which handles a different category of fee coin.
 The following list also outlines the rough sequence in which burners should be executed: